kuba1sb/MultiMiner/Miner Root Folder Files/Miners/claymore/Readme!!!.txt

 	Default value is "0".

 -platform	selects GPUs manufacturer.
 1 - use AMD GPUs only.
 2 - use NVIDIA GPUs only.
 3 - use both AMD and NVIDIA GPUs.
 Default value is "3".

+-checkcert	only for SSL connection: verify pool certificate.
+Default value is "1" (verify), use "-checkcert 0" to skip certificate verification.

+-epoolsfile	failover filename for ETH, default value is "epools.txt".

+-dpoolsfile	failover filename for seconds coin, default value is "dpools.txt".

+-y	enables Compute Mode and disables CrossFire for AMD cards. "-y 1" works as pressing "y" key when miner starts.
+This option works in Windows only.

+-showdiff	use "-showdiff 1" to show difficulty for every ETH share and to display maximal found share difficulty when you press "s" key.
+Default value is "0".